Umuzi-org/ACN-syllabus/content/projects/katas/level-1/_index.md

 Write a function `combine` that combines two lists by taking alternate elements and returns the result.
 You can assume the lists are of equal size.

-Your combine function should be able to work with lists of unequal size.
+Your combine function should be able to work with lists/arrays of unequal size.

 For exampe, `combine([11,22,33,45], [1,2,3])` should return: